restify/node-restify/docs/restify.md

 ## DESCRIPTION

-restify is a node.js module built specifically to enable you to build correct REST web services.  restify is **not** an MVC framework and  does not come bundled with unnecessary functionality (such as templating).  restify lets you do one thing, which is easily build machine-consumable web service APIs that correctly implement HTTP.
+restify is a node.js module built specifically to enable you to build correct REST web services.  restify is **not** an MVC framework and does not come bundled with unnecessary functionality for this use case (such as templating). restify lets you do one thing, which is easily build machine-consumable web service APIs that correctly implement HTTP.

 restify's external API looks very similar to some amalgam of sinatra and express.
 This man page contains basic getting started information, and plenty